 "Mr. Nico Nerudamus from America is here to see you."
 Yuki's secretary patched in.

 "Send him to the third floor conference room.
 Notify him of my pending presence to the meeting."
 Yuki began a fast walk toward the elevators.
 How coincidental it was that an insider from Syfy's branch in the Nexus had scheduled to meet with him today.
-All over nanomachines.
+It was going to be a meeting all about nanomachines.
 Yuki smiled.
 The thought excited him.
 The future of SPECS was indeed about to change, if Nico had the correct configurations, then the vampire to human ratio on the planet could very well be tipped extremely far in their direction.
 In his direction.

 Mr. N sat down at a comfortable chair and waited.
 He chose a safe seat in the center of the enormous oval table, because it would have been foolish to assume he could sit at the seats at either end.
 He'd flown all the way to Japan just to see Yuki, and anything that might incur disrespect was nothing short of brainless.
 He opened his Acer laptop, setting a steel briefcase down on the floor.
 He'd have been lying if he said he wasn't a little nervous.
 Yuki was the head of every SPECS around the world, which made over 128 corporations, including the one he worked for at the Nexus.
 There were only two ways this meeting could go.
 Either he'd unleash a breakthrough important enough to grant him or his branch some respect and please Yuki, or the opposite, which he refused to think about.